Billion Dollar Offer from Meta CEO Mark Zuckerberg

 In an effort to catch up in the race to develop generative AI, Mark Zuckerberg approached Mira Murati – former CTO of OpenAI – a few months ago with the intention of acquiring her newly founded startup: Thinking Machines Lab.

-When Murati declined, Meta’s CEO turned to a plan to approach the core staff directly, according to the Wall Street Journal.
-He reportedly contacted more than a dozen of the company’s roughly 50 employees, with Andrew Tulloch, a veteran AI researcher and co-founder of Thinking Machines, being the main target.
+When Murati refused, Meta CEO turned to a plan to approach the core staff directly, according to the Wall Street Journal.
+He is said to have contacted more than a dozen of the company's roughly 50 employees, with Andrew Tulloch, a veteran AI researcher and co-founder of Thinking Machines, being the prominent target.

 Zuckerberg offered a package worth about $1 billion, possibly as much as $1.5 billion over six years, including bonuses and stock performance.
-Tulloch turned it down.
+Tulloch declined.
 None of his colleagues left.

 Meta spokesman Andy Stone dismissed the report as “inaccurate and illogical,” and denied that Meta had ever considered acquiring Thinking Machines.